t-4-h/isd_final/README.md

 -index.html is the html file for the main page -style.css is the css file for everything
--login.html is the html file for the login page
+-login.html is the html file for the login page -javascript.js is for the javascript that we will need to use to handle events (button clicks, etc)

 you can add your code directly to these files